 These dogs were named after the city in England where they were originally created.
-This breed is a quick-moving dog that carries the rat-hunting instincts that the bigger Terrier breeds tend to possess.
-Their athletic build and sleek coats give them an elegant and graceful appearance.
+This breed is a quick-moving dog that carries the rat-hunting instincts that the bigger terrier breeds tend to possess.
+Their athletic build and sleek coat gives them an elegant and graceful appearance.
 The Manchester Terrier comes in two sizes: the standard, which weighs up to 20 pounds, and the toy, which weighs up to 12 pounds.

 13. Miniature Pinscher

-Looking just like their standard-sized counterparts, the Miniature Pinscher is independent, proud, and full of self-confidence.
-They are active, playful, and affectionate with children and adults alike.
+Looking just like their standard-sized counterpart, the Miniature Pinscher is independent, proud, and full of self-confidence.
+They are also active, playful, and affectionate with children and adults alike.
 These dogs have a high-stepped gait and can really move on the agility course.
 They are also popular in the show ring.

-With long ears shaped like wings and super-fluffy tails, a Papillon can be spotted from yards away.
-The Papillon is considered a dainty dog that likes living in luxury and prefers being carried rather than walking from one place to another.
-They can handle both cold and warm environments and serve well as sporting dogs.
+With long ears shaped like wings and a super-fluffy tail, a Papillon can be spotted from yards away.
+They are considered a dainty dog that likes living in luxury and prefers being carried rather than walking from one place to another.
+They can handle both cold and warm environments, though, and serve well as sporting dogs.

 This toy dog breed was originally developed to serve as companions for the ruling class in China.
-They have compact bodies and fur that gathers around their heads like the mane of a lion.
-Their wide heads and bright eyes give them an endearing look.
+They have a compact body and fur that gathers around their head like the mane of a lion.
+Their wide head and bright eyes give them an endearing look.
 These confident dogs tend to develop strong bonds with their human companions and do not like being left at home alone for hours on end.

 These fluffy dogs come with coats in a variety of different colors and patterns.
 They get along with kids, enjoy playful interactions, and love to please their companions.
 Their intelligence makes them easy to train, and their perkiness makes them a joy for children to spend time with.

-Pugs have earned a reputation for being mischievous, which many owners consider as part of the fun of owning them.
-They were the official mascot of Holland’s Royal House of Orange and have become mascots in households worldwide.
-They have small, muscular bodies that are always ready for action, whether indoors or outside.
+The Pug has earned a reputation for being mischievous, which many owners consider as part of the fun of owning this breed.
+They were the official mascot of Holland’s Royal House of Orange and have become personal mascots in households worldwide.
+Pugs have small, muscular bodies that are always ready for action, whether indoors or outside.